satheeshpolu/rn-app/README.md

 ---

-## 📄 Updated Notes List
+## 🔍 Search Notes

-View all notes including the updated ones:
+Search for a specific note to filter the results:

 ![Updated Notes List](./src/assets/app-flow/app-12.png)